BYU-CS235-F18/segfault/README.md

 (gdb)
 ```

-In the GDB command shell, type "run" and hit <return>.
+In the GDB command shell, type "run" and hit return.
 This will run the executable "./seg" that was passed into gdb.

 ```bash
 (gdb) run